 Students will take the NC end-of-grade (EOG) reading test at the end of 3rd grade.
 If they pass the EOG reading test, they are eligible to be promoted to the 4th grade.
 If they do not pass the EOG reading test, there are other factors called good cause exemptions that will allow your child to be promoted to 4th grade.
 Students need to meet at least one of the following good cause exemptions:

 If none of the exemptions apply:

-Traditional Calendar Student: Students will be invited to attend a free, district-sponsored reading camp for six weeks during the summer break.
+Traditional Calendar Student: Student will be invited to attend a free, district sponsored camp for six weeks during summer break.
 Students who decline to attend reading camp will be retained in 3rd grade.

 Year-round Calendar Students (multi-track, single track, and modified): Student’s reading levels will be evaluated throughout the year.
 If the data shows that your child is not reading at grade level and your child does not qualify for a good cause exemption, they will be invited to attend a free, district-sponsored reading camp during track out periods.
 Year-round students that do not pass the reading section of the EOG or do not qualify for a good cause exemption will be retained in 3rd grade unless they have attended the reading camp.

 The Read to Achieve law gives the option of using a student portfolio to promote a child to 4th grade.
 A student’s reading portfolio contains passages that demonstrate proficiency of the standards.
 If your child qualifies for a good cause exemption based on criteria above, they do not need a portfolio.
 Teachers may choose to use the reading passages with students that have a good cause exemption for teaching purposes.